A New Home for the Cape Cod Toy Library

 A Reggio-inspired space ...

-The new space will be a “Reggio-inspired” toy library — which we think will be the first in the U.S.
+The Cape Cod Toy Library’s space is designed as a “Reggio-inspired” Community Play Space — which we believe is the first in the U.S.

 Our child-centered approach to facilitating and supporting children’s learning derives from the Reggio Emilia region of Italy, and is exemplified by the aesthetic environment, which is viewed as the “third teacher.”
 Additionally, the staff’s intentional planning and responses expands upon the children’s interests and ideas, supporting their social-emotional needs, and deepening and broadening the learning experiences.

 The Cape Cod Toy Library’s learning environment is designed to be welcoming, safe, comfortable, and nurturing for children and families.
-These community environments play an important role in developing children and families’ sense of community, social-emotional well-being, and joyful engagement in life-long learning.
+The community environment plays an important role in developing children and families’ sense of community, social-emotional well-being, and joyful engagement in life-long learning.

 A Reggio-inspired environment is known for being filled with natural light, order, and aesthetic beauty.

-The new Library space will be set up intentionally to encourage collaboration, communication, and exploration.
+The new space will be set up intentionally to encourage collaboration, communication, and exploration.

 Every furnishing and play material is considered for its role in enhancing curiosity, engagement in learning, and discovery.